 You quit.
 You probably quit for a good reason.
-That reason may or may not have to do with a tremendously annoying coworker, a boss whose suit always smells like your grandfather’s feet, or work that was considerably more difficult than it was supposed to be.
+That reason may or may not have to do with a tremendously annoying coworker, a boss who hates you or work that was considerably more difficult than it was supposed to be.

 It should come as no surprise that if you are asked why you left your last job, you cannot share these reasons in your job interview.
 Your interview must be focused only on the positive.
 You massively harm your chances of getting the job if you complain about your last workplace in any way.

 However, you do need to give a reason for quitting, and lying is never acceptable.
 So your best bet is to choose a harmless reason that is true in essence, even if it was not on the forefront of your mind when you left your job.